theramiyer/blog/_posts/2019/2019-02-19-capitalism-communism-socialism-wtf-ism.md

 Neither.
 As you see, extreme right-aligned mentality, as well as extreme left-aligned mentality lead to anarchy.
 If you go extreme left, you are looking at totalitarian control, the implementation of which will lead to anarchy---this is called _left anarchism_.
 If you go to the extreme right, you get the same situation, implemented in a different way.
 This is another form of anarchy, called _right anarchism_.

 Moreover, from a socio-economic standpoint, both extremes can lead to an unbalanced state.
 For instance, by allowing capitalism to reign supreme, you would be killing the lives of the economically weak.
-Similarly, by allowing communism to reign, you would drastically slow down economic growth.
+Similarly, by allowing communism to reign, you would end up with a handful controlling a voiceless country of minions.

 ## What are we as a nation?